Dunedin restaurateur's David and Goliath battle with Facebook

 She says No7 Balmac, which has been using Facebook as a means of marketing for the past five years, has only posted specials of the days and changes to its menus.

-Blocks on its posts had brought the company's Facebook page which, has close to 5500 followers to a standstill, and meant it was no longer able to get any organic reach on the social media site, which usually reached thousands of people in the Dunedin, Toovey says.
+Blocks on its posts had brought the company's Facebook page which, has close to 5500 followers to a standstill, and meant it was no longer able to get any organic reach on the social media site, which was usually seen by thousands of people in Dunedin, Toovey says.

 Blocks have taken place on August 27, September 12, October 3, and October 16.